jblawatt/fsspec-browser/README.md

 # fsspec-browser

-**fsspec-browser** utilizes the fsspec python library to implement a minimal frontend to browser stored data.
+**fsspec-browser** utilizes the fsspec python library to implement a minimal frontend to browse stored data.

 ## Examples